Tixit/RPEP/README.md

 Implementations must provide some way for a peer to indicate that a connection has been established and that the connection will be closed.
 One of two ways of doing this must be available:

 * Some transport-protocol-level message, or
-* An RPEP "close" Fire and Forget message of the form `["close", closeData]`
+* An RPEP "open" or "close" Fire and Forget message as described above.

-Implementations are required to use the implemented way of information the other Peer of connection establishment.
-Implementations are, on the other hand, NOT required to use the implemented way to inform the other Peer of connection closure, ie it is allowed to drop a connection without informing the other Peer.
-But to reitterate, a method of closure that does involve informing the other Peer must be implemented.
+Implementations are required to use one of these ways of informing the other Peer of connection establishment.
+Implementations are, on the other hand, NOT required to use one of those ways to inform the other Peer of connection closure, ie it is allowed to drop a connection without informing the other Peer.
+But to reitterate, an implementation must implement a method of closure that *does* involve informing the other Peer must be implemented, even if the user of the implementation chooses not to use that method.

 ### 8. Security Model